top of page

 • Move projects from concept through funding and implementation

-Rising Tides - Safe Roads, Working Waterfronts, Protected History
+Rising Tides: Safe Roads, Working Waterfronts and Protected History

 MCOG is assisting the Town of St. George in undertaking a unique engineering study to address flooding roads and impacts to their historic places caused by rising seas.
 Focusing on ten sites, this project will help residents understand the challenges and visualize solutions.
 At the same time, MCOG is helping to gather information on the important economic and community value of St. George’s local fishing and aquaculture activities and how sea level rise and increasingly severe storms impact the working waterfronts.
 Planning now will save time and money later!